-Master Gardeners are volunteers who support Penn State Cooperative Extension’s educational programs in consumer horticulture.
-They develop their horticultural expertise through participation in educational programs conducted by Penn State University faculty and cooperative extension staff.
-Faculty and extension educators will also provide diagnostic support for horticultural issues and questions to those Master Gardener volunteers participating actively in the program.
-Extension publications, teaching materials, and/or other program support materials are provided as deemed appropriate by faculty and county extension staff responsible for leading and supervising the Master Gardener program.
+Penn State Extension Master Gardeners are volunteers who support Penn State Cooperative Extension’s educational programs in consumer horticulture.
+They develop their horticultural expertise through participation in educational programs conducted by Penn State University faculty and Cooperative Extension staff.
+Faculty, Extension specialists, and Extension educators also provide diagnostic support for horticultural issues and questions to Master Gardener volunteers actively participating in the program.
+Extension publications, teaching materials, and other program support materials are provided as deemed appropriate by the Extension specialist and county Master Gardener Coordinator.
 Information presented by Master Gardeners must be consistent with Penn State Cooperative Extension recommendations concerning various aspects of consumer horticulture.

 - Strong interest and knowledge in horticulture as evidenced by scoring a minimum of 80% on a final exam administered by Penn State Cooperative Extension.

-- Dedication and willingness to provide a minimum of fifty (50) hours of volunteer service for Penn State Cooperative Extension.
-Master Gardeners will have one (1) year from the end of training to complete the volunteer requirement.
+- Dedication and willingness to perform the required hours of volunteer service for Penn State Cooperative Extension.

-- Ability to communicate effectively and diplomatically with others either by telephone, personal contact, group contact, and/or in writing.
+- Ability to communicate in an effective, diplomatic, and professional manner with others by telephone, personal contact, group contact, email, and in writing.

 - Perform the required number of volunteer hours for Penn State Cooperative Extension.

-- Accept volunteer assignments and changes made by Master Gardener Coordinator or Supervising Extension Educator.
+- Accept volunteer assignments and changes made by supervising Master Gardener Coordinator.

 - Provide own transportation.